-- (a) The Corporation hereby grants to the Optionee, subject to the terms and conditions hereinafter set out, an irrevocable option to purchase on or before the Expiration Date, Option Shares at a price of \$\\\\\ per Option Share. - (b) The Option granted in section 2.01(a) shall vest according to the following schedule:

-(i) (20%) of the , 20; e Option ( Option Shares) shall vest on (ii) (20%) of the , 20; Option ( Option Shares) shall vest on, (iii) (20%) of the , 20; e Option ( Option Shares) shall vest on (iv) (20%) of the , 20; and - ( Option Shares) shall vest on, (v) percent] (20%) of the Option ( Option Shares) shall vest on

-- (c) If prior to the Expiration Date, the Optionee's position as an Eligible Employee, Eligible Member of Management or Eligible Service Provider of the Corporation, as the case may be, ceases for any reason other than termination for cause or death no further Option Shares will vest after the Cessation Date and any vested but unexercised Option Shares may be exercised during the period expiring on the earlier of the Expiration Date and ninety days from the Cessation Date.
+2.01 (a) The Corporation hereby grants to the Optionee, subject to the terms and conditions hereinafter set out, an irrevocable option to purchase on or before the Expiration Date, Option Shares at a price of \$ per Option Share. (b) The Option granted in section 2.01(a) shall vest according to the following schedule: (i) [Twenty percent] (20%) of the Option (Option Shares) shall vest on, 20; (ii) [Twenty percent] (20%) of the Option (Option Shares) shall vest on,, 20; (iii) [Twenty percent] (20%) of the Option (Option Shares) shall vest on, 20; (iv) [Twenty percent] (20%) of the Option (Option Shares) shall vest on,, 20; and (v) [Twenty percent] (20%) of the Option (Option Shares) shall vest on, 20 (c) If prior to the Expiration Date, the Optionee's position as an Eligible Employee, Eligible Member of Management or Eligible Service Provider of the Corporation, as the case may be, ceases for any reason other than termination for cause or death no further Option Shares will vest after the Cessation Date and any vested but unexercised Option Shares may be exercised during the period expiring on the earlier of the Expiration Date and ninety days from the Cessation Date.
 For greater clarity, upon the expiry of such ninety day period or the Expiration Date, whichever is earlier, the Option will expire and be of no further force or effect whatsoever.
-If an Optionee is terminated for cause by the Corporation from his position as an Eligible Service Provider, Eligible Employee or Eligible Member of Management, no Option held by such Optionee may be exercised following the date of termination. - (d) The Option may be exercised pursuant to the terms of this Article II only insofar as the Option has vested at the time of the Optionee's death or termination of the Optionee's position with the Corporation or one of its subsidiaries, as the case may be. - 2.02 The Option is granted in accordance with and subject to the terms and conditions of the Plan.

-- 2.03 The Option to purchase the Option Shares granted hereby may be exercised from time to time and at any time and in such quantities as are allowed pursuant to Section 2.01, in accordance with the terms hereof and the Plan. - 2.04 Subject to sooner termination in accordance with the terms of the Plan, the Option shall expire and terminate upon the Expiration Date as to such of the Option Shares in respect of which the Option has not then been exercised.
+If an Optionee is terminated for cause by the Corporation from his position as an Eligible Service Provider, Eligible Employee or Eligible Member of Management, no Option held by such Optionee may be exercised following the date of termination. (d) The Option may be exercised pursuant to the terms of this Article II only insofar as the Option has vested at the time of the Optionee's death or termination of the Optionee's position with the Corporation or one of its subsidiaries, as the case may be.
+2.02 The Op Option is granted in accordance with and subject to the terms and conditions of the Plan.
+2.03 at any Option to purchase the Option Shares granted hereby may be exercised from time to time and ny time and in such quantities as are allowed pursuant to Section 2.01, in accordance with the ns hereof and the Plan.
+2.04 ect to sooner termination in accordance with the terms of the Plan, the Option shall expire and inate upon the Expiration Date as to such of the Option Shares in respect of which the Option has not then been exercised.